St Nics History Curriculum Statement and Progression

 In Key Stage 2 pupils will develop a secure understanding of local, British and world history, making connections and contrasts over time as well as using appropriate historical vocabulary and having a greater appreciation of chronology.
 The use of an enquiry-based approach is fundamental to the subject, and the children are taught how to ask, investigate and answer questions.
 This enquiry-based learning allows opportunities for collaborative work as well as independent research.

 Our History curriculum provides numerous opportunities for our children to develop independent study skills, alongside the skills of collaboration and reflection which they can apply across other subjects.
-We measure the impact of our curriculum through the following methods: reflection on standards achieved against the planned outcomes using the Cornerstones assessments, pupil discussions about their learning and in their enthusiasm and curiosity about the subjects studied. to develop enquiry-based skills they can use beyond school and into adulthood, alongside a cultural capital which enables them to enjoy ‘life in all its fullness’ John 10:10.
+We measure the impact of our curriculum through the following methods: reflection on standards achieved against the planned outcomes, pupil discussions about their learning and in their enthusiasm and curiosity about the subjects studied.
+As historians, the aim is for children to develop enquiry-based skills they can use beyond school and into adulthood, alongside a cultural capital which enables them to enjoy ‘life in all its fullness’